What Is The Statute Of Limitations In Ohio Medical Malpractice Cases?

 Medical malpractice is usually defined as a deviation from the standard of care that injured or killed a patient.
 When it results in death, two distinct claims are possible.
 The first is a medical malpractice claim for personal loss and pain and suffering before the person died on behalf of the decedent’s estate.
 The second is a wrongful death claim for the financial loss suffered by the deceased’s spouse and next of kin.
 A wrongful death action can be filed even if a medical malpractice claim cannot be filed because of the statute of limitations.

-Tort Reform Affects The Statute Of Limitations
+How Tort Reform Affects The Statute Of Limitations

-Efforts to impose limits on medical malpractice cases (known as tort reform), either on the statute of limitations or on the amount of damages that can be awarded, have been relatively successful.
+Efforts to impose limits on medical malpractice cases (known as tort reform), either on the statute of limitations or on the number of damages that can be awarded, have been relatively successful.
 The one-year limit on filing claims is one of the shortest in the United States and is more restrictive than other tort and civil causes of action.
 The result of tort reform, according to its advocates, has been a significant reduction in premiums for medical malpractice insurance.

 This reduction, which primarily benefits doctors and insurance companies, has not been without cost.
-The four-year limit has been controversial, because it effectively bars plaintiffs from seeking relief for injuries that they did not know about and could not have reasonably known about within the four-year limit.
+The four-year limit has been controversial because it effectively bars plaintiffs from seeking relief for injuries that they did not know about and could not have reasonably known about within the four-year limit.
 It also has not reduced health care costs as promised by supporters of reform.

 Instead, because of its restrictions on filing medical malpractice claims, the statute of limitations has reduced access to justice for people who were injured as the result of medical malpractice.
+Contact a Columbus medical malpractice lawyer today for more information.